 c2c_get_users_by_email()in such a way that if the plugin were deactivated or deleted, then your calls to the function won’t cause errors in your site.

 The ‘c2c_has_multiple_accounts’ hook allows you to use an alternative approach to safely invoke

 c2c_has_multiple_accounts()in such a way that if the plugin were deactivated or deleted, then your calls to the function won’t cause errors in your site.

 Frequently Asked Questions

 Q. Why would I want to allow multiple accounts to be associated with one email address?

-A. Maybe your site is one that doesn’t mind if users can sign up for multiple accounts from the same email address, maybe for different identities.
-More likely, you as an admin, plugin developer, and/or theme developer would like to be able to create multiple accounts on a blog to test various permissions or just want to test the blog having numerous users and don’t want to have to assign unique email addresses for each account.
+A. Maybe your site is one that doesn’t mind if users can sign up for multiple accounts from the same email address, perhaps for different identities.
+More likely, you as an admin, plugin developer, and/or theme developer would like to be able to create multiple accounts on a site to test various permissions or you just want to test the blog having numerous users and don’t want to have to assign unique email addresses for each account.

-Q. Can I limit who can create multiple accounts for an email?
+Q. Can I limit who can create multiple accounts for an email address?